(Revised 29 September 2021)

 The senior procurement executive may approve, in accordance with Paragraph 1.2.4 of the Department of Defense Source Selection Procedures, waivers for solicitations valued below $1 billion.
 See Appendix GG for further delegation.

-(ii) The Deputy Assistant Secretary of the Army (Procurement) (DASA(P)) shall appoint the SSA for service acquisitions with a total planned dollar value of $500 million or more, or service acquisitions identified by the Assistant Secretary of the Army (Acquisition, Logistics and Technology) as a special interest.
+Other service acquisitions with a total planned dollar value of $500 million or more, or service acquisitions identified by the ASA(ALT) as a special interest.
+See DoDI 5000.74 and AR 70-13.

-(iv) The HCA or SCO must coordinate with the responsible program executive officer prior to appointing an SSA for any ACAT II or III program.
+1. The HCA or SCO must coordinate with the responsible Program Executive Officer prior to nominating or, as applicable, appointing an SSA for a source selection in support of an Army acquisition program.

-(v) Contracting activities shall submit nominations for SSA appointment to the AAE or DASA(P) as indicated in paragraphs (a)(i) and (ii) of this section to the address at 5101.290(b)(2)(ii)(C).
+(iv) Contracting activities shall submit nominations for SSA appointment to the AAE, DASA(P) or Senior Services Manager as indicated in paragraphs (a)(i) and (ii) of this section.
 Each nomination must include the following:

 (A) A memorandum from the HCA or SCO to the DASA(P) requesting the appointment of the nominee as SSA.